code0monkey1/clean-architecture-typescript-learn/README.md

     >The `rimraf` package provides a cross-platform solution for deleting files and folders, which can be useful if you are working on a project that needs to run on multiple operating systems.
     >
     > By running the build command, we are able to  compile fresh files and folders using the typescript configurations for build time ( which does not include unnecessary files like `test` by using the `tsconfig-build.json` file )

+1. For the build process to recognize the reference to our files defined in the  `paths` property of the project , we need to install a package known as `module-alias` to our project .

+    ```json
+     npm i module-alias
+    ```